-NLC supports early childhood development programs that address the holistic needs of children including their physical, social and emotional health and wellbeing and prepare them for long-term success in school and life.
+NLC supports early childhood development programs that address the holistic needs of children including their physical, social and emotional health and well-being and prepare them for long-term success in school and life.
 Such programs should include:

-- Support for social and emotional health and well-being, routine health screenings, a, physical fitness activities, and nutrition for proper development; - Training and support for families to support their child's development at home and to help them effectively advocate for their child at school, ; - Developmentally appropriate early learning experiences grounded in research-backed curricula that incorporate play-based learning which develops a child's intelligence through experimentation and fosters collaboration with others. - Learning environments that are safe, academically enriching, culturally appropriate and provide access to nature; and - Early childhood educators that have the training, skills, and ongoing professional development to provide high-quality teacher/child interactions and are appropriately compensated according to their education and experience.
+- Support for social and emotional health and well-being, routine health screenings, physical fitness activities, and nutrition for proper development; - Training and support for families to support their child's development at home and to help them effectively advocate for their child at school;

+- Developmentally appropriate early learning experiences grounded in evidence-based curricula that incorporate play-based learning which develops a child's intelligence through experimentation and fosters collaboration with others. - Learning environments that are safe, academically enriching, culturally appropriate and provide access to nature; and - Early childhood educators that have the training, skills, and ongoing professional development to provide high-quality teacher/child interactions, including trauma-informed care, and are appropriately compensated according to their education and experience.